Why Theoretical Physics @ Memorial?

 The histories of mathematics and physics are closely intertwined with many of the key discoveries in each made by scientists who were active in both areas.
 Indeed, throughout history the disciplines have cross-fertilized each other.
 Already existing mathematics has often proved to be "unreasonably effective" in describing reality while conversely, efforts to describe and explain physical phenomena have often lead to the development of new mathematics.
 Today, with the progress and growth in each, the two fields are more distinct however they remain two of the most closely related sciences.
 The Interdisciplinary PhD in Theoretical Physics is aimed at students who wish to work at this interface.
 It is broadly based and includes several subdisciplines with the common denominator that each applies advanced mathematical techniques to the study of physical problems.
 These include, though are not necessarily limited to: advanced classical mechanics and non-linear processes, classical and quantum field theory, general relativity, many-body theory, partial differential equations of mathematical physics, quantum mechanics, theoretical astrophysics, theoretical condensed matter physics, and theoretical and geophysical fluid mechanics.

-Graduate applicants interested in research-based programs are strongly encouraged to contact a faculty supervisor at the time of application.
-Visit the Department of Theoretical Physics website for a list of faculty members, their research interests, and contact information.
-You may also use the Yaffle search engine to find a supervisor you may wish to work with.
+Graduate applicants interested in research-based programs are strongly encouraged to connect with a faculty supervisor at the time of application.
+Visit the Faculty of Science website for a list of faculty members, their research interests, and contact information.
+You may also use the Yaffle search application to find a supervisor you may wish to work with.